 This is not unusual and is the reason why multiple mapping refinement calls are conducted.
 The goal is to assure better data capture, patient attribution and patient management.

-You’ll be able to monitor patient-level quality measures, track interventions, and evaluate outcomes at a population level.
+You will be able to monitor patient-level quality measures, track interventions, and evaluate outcomes at a population level.

 Reg-ent collects, stores and reports data on an otolaryngologist-head and neck surgeon’s behalf, taking every measure possible to safeguard it.
 The AAO-HNSF’s technology partner, FIGmd, is compliant with all local and federal regulations governing these areas, including HIPAA provisions and the recently updated provisions as part of the American Recovery and Reinvestment Act/Health Information Technology for Economic and Clinical Health Act.

 We will also be creating quality benchmarks so that you can compare your outcomes, and study whether or not quality improvement is necessary to improve quality across the specialty.
 We will also engage in research, identify gaps in care to fuel the development of additional measures and to support testing Clinical Practice Guidelines.
+Reg-ent is also working to create de-deidentified data sets to promote research opportunities for our participants.

 Following installation, no additional work is required unless the practice’s EHR software is updated or changed, which could require repeat of the installation and mapping process.
+We encourage practices to review their dashboard performance with the Academy staff at least once every quarter, but the clinicians can review and track their scores based on their convenience as well.

 To participate in Reg-ent, all otolaryngologists and allergists must be current members of the AAO-HNS.
 Each Reg-ent applicant will be validated for membership during the sign-on process.
 If you have any questions regarding membership status, please email the AAO-HNS Membership Services department at [email protected].

 All U.S.-based practicing physicians are welcome to join Reg-ent.
-Physicians who are not otolaryngologist head and neck surgeons are welcome to join AAO-HNS as Associate Members.
+Physicians who are not otolaryngologists, head and neck surgeons are welcome to join AAO-HNS as Associate Members.
 If you have any questions regarding membership status, please email the AAO-HNS Membership Services department at [email protected].

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.